neinkob15/Dualis-API/README.md

 The options -u and -p are mandatory fields, without them, grades cannot be gathered.

+## webserver

+Alternatively you can use the webserver.
+See here for an example: https://neinkob.de/grades.
+<br />Use your dhbw email (mustermann.max@dh-karlsruhe.de) as username and your password.

 ## contact

 Feel free to send me a mail at jakob-gietl@gmx.de.